BaseMax/TypeScriptChatWebSocket/README.md

 # TypeScript WebSocket Project

-This is a TypeScript WebSocket project that demonstrates how to create a WebSocket server and client using TypeScript.
-WebSocket enables bidirectional communication between the server and clients, making it ideal for real-time applications.
+This is a real-time chat application built with TypeScript and WebSocket, allowing users to communicate through direct messages, group messages, and channels.
+The application offers bidirectional communication between clients and the server, providing a seamless chat experience.

+## Features

+- **User-to-User Direct Messaging:** Users can send direct messages to each other privately.
+- **Group Messaging:** Users can participate in group conversations with multiple participants.
+- **Channels:** Users can join and send messages to public channels.

 ## Prerequisites